-Visual Impact / Impact on the street scene and local landscape goes on to list criteria in which proposal would need to comply with including that proposals should be compatible with adjacent and existing land uses (Criteria A) and should be acceptable in the local landscape in terms of its scale, mass, style and use of materials (Criteria B).
-Policy SP4 of the emerging local plan emphasises that development must not adversely impact on the open and rural character of the countryside and policy CDMP3 emphasises on the need for development to be of a high standard of design and make a positive contribution to the townscape/landscape.
+Visual Impact / Impact on the street scene and local landscape highlighted above, since the previous refusal the Wyre Local Plan has since been adopted and as such the policies contained within the previous Local Plan are no longer relevant.
+With the exception of this change in development plan policy, there are no material changes in the design and visual impact of the development apart from the provision of a field access gate on the eastern boundary to enable access to adjoining agricultural land.
+Policy SP4 of the Wyre Local Plan (2031) seeks to ensure that development must not adversely impact on the open and rural character of the countryside and policy CDMP3 emphasises the need for development to be of a high standard of design and make a positive contribution to the townscape/landscape.
 The fundamental principles of both of these policies reflect the requirement of the NPPF which places significant weight on achieving good design and on protecting the intrinsic character of the countryside.
-This application has been submitted as a full application with detailed plans which set out the proposed materials, house types, layout, access details and landscaping.
+This re-submitted application has again. been submitted as a full application with detailed plans which set out the proposed materials, house types, layout, access details and landscaping.
 Whilst each case is assessed on its own merits it is important to highlight that within the appeal decision for application 16/00978/OUTMAJ the Planning Inspector sets out (paragraph 12) that "whilst the appeal site is currently undeveloped, the northern field is closely related to existing built development of a reasonably high density to the north east and south, albeit some of which comprises mobile/park homes and lodges.
 Nevertheless it means that the character and appearance of the area surrounding this part of the appeal site is less open and rural in character than the more open agricultural land to the east.
-Consequently I do not consider that, subject to appropriate siting, scale and appearance, the development of the northern field for housing would be out of character with surrounding development.
+Consequently it is not considered that, subject to appropriate siting, scale and appearance, the development of the northern field for housing would be out of character with surrounding development.
 Whilst development on the site would be visible from surrounding properties and from public footpaths, it would be viewed against a backdrop of existing built development and not against an open rural landscape".
 This application site relates to that northern field which the Inspector identified as being capable of development without a detrimental impact on the area.